 For New Hires

 How Do I Enroll?

-Please visit the Wesleyan Benefits site www.wesleyan.edu/hr/staff/benefits/Enroll.html which contains all the information you need to review, select and securely upload your benefit enrollment options as a new employee of the University.
+Please visit the Wesleyan Benefits site wesleyan.edu/hr which contains the information you need to review, select and securely upload your benefit enrollment options as a new employee of the University.

 General Information